Overview: Why Do Head and Neck Hurt Together?

 Temporomandibular Disorder

-TMD encompasses disorders of the masticatory muscles, the temporomandibular joints, and associated structures.
+TMD encompasses disorders of the masticatory muscles, temporomandibular joints, and associated structures.
 Pain is typically preauricular, worsens in the morning (nocturnal bruxism) or at the end of the day (daytime clenching), and may radiate to the temporal region, ear, neck, and shoulder.
-Clicks or articular locking, difficulty fully opening the mouth, and tenderness on palpation of the masseter and temporalis complete the picture.
+Clicks or joint locking, difficulty fully opening the mouth, and tenderness on palpation of the masseter and temporalis complete the picture.

 Therapeutic Approach by Origin